 Anyone traveling to Hawaiʻi—both residents and visitors—from out-of-state through Oct.
 14, 2020 are subject to a mandatory 14-day self-quarantine.
 The mandate applies to all arrivals at state airports, including private and commercial aircrafts.
 Violating the order is a criminal offense and subject to a fine up to $5,000 and/or a year in jail.

-Starting Aug.
-11, the 14-day mandatory self-quarantine for interisland travel that was previously lifted will be reinstated through Sept.
-30. The state Department of Transportation will require thermal screening at the airport for everyone traveling between islands.
+Starting Oct.
+15, the 14-day mandatory self-quarantine for interisland travel will be lifted except for those arriving on Hawaiʻi Island.
+The state Department of Transportation will require thermal screening at the airport for everyone traveling between islands.
 It will also require travelers to fill out a new form that will ask for health-related information to help the state in tracking and responding to new COVID-19 cases.
 Travelers with a temperature higher than 100.4 degrees will not be allowed to board their flights.

 How to Self-Quarantine: